LAS2030 : Comparative History of Hispano-America and Brazil: from Independence to the Mexican Revolution (1789/1810-1917)

 In case PIP teaching were not possible in general or for this module leader, workshops and seminars could take place in synchronous remote form.

 The format of resits will be determined by the Board of Examiners

 |Written Examination||60||1||M||30||Consists of a limited number of factual questions on entire course and an extract from a primary source.|

 |Written Examination||120||1||A||70||Students have to answer one of seven questions.
 There will be one on each of the comparative blocks (see syllabus outline)|

 Formative Assessment is an assessment which develops your skills in being assessed, allows for you to receive feedback, and prepares you for being assessed.
 However, it does not count to your final mark.

 |Oral Presentation||1||M||In seminars, students will give individual or group presentations on real exam/essay questions of previous years.|

 Assessment Rationale And Relationship

-The formal written exam will allow students to demonstrate their understanding of at least one broader period of Latin American history previously studied in two lectures, one workshops, and one seminar.
+Summative assessments: In the in-class test, students should demonstrate both core knowledge of Latin American History, acquired in lectures, and the ability to historically place and briefly criticise a textual extract, trained in the workshops.
+The formal written exam will allow them to convey good understanding of at least one broader period of Latin American history previously studied in a whole teaching block.
 They will have the opportunity to apply their knowledge to specific cases and to highlight their similarities and divergences.
 This form of assessment provides an occasion to practice written communication as well as analytical and problem-solving skills.